Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "Òràhd."
 He kept his face neutral, his body language submissive.
 Hand Quarter survival instincts.
 "How can I assist the Wardens?"

 "You can answer questions."
-She moved closer, and he caught the scent of her—ink and incense and the faint metallic tang of pattern-sight.
+She moved closer, and he caught her scent—ink and incense and the faint metallic tang of pattern-sight.
 "We've received reports of awakened echoes in this quarter.
 Bound dead that are remembering their lives."

 "I've heard the rumors."